sc62070/sc62070/README.md

 🌍 Currently working on NFT and web3.0 + creating a website to save the world!!

-🤡 wait for the next update!
+🤡 wait for the next update, which is experimenting with NextJS!

 💩 Contact me through IG @st99_0